raspberrypilearning/mood-board/en/step_2.md

 **Choose:** Set the colour palette for your mood board.

-Choose one of the 20 included colour palettes:
+Choose one of the 20 included colour palettes.

 ![Examples of colour palettes in strips.](images/palette-examples.png)